wkgcass/vproxy/README.md

 #### ServerGroups

-`ServerGroups` is a list of groups, it's nothing but a container and does not do IO it self.
+`ServerGroups` is a list of groups, each group is assigned with a weight.
+It's nothing but a container and does not do IO it self.
 It provides a `next()` method, which will go throught all serverGroups and retrieve a healthy server.
-The method of selecting serverGroup is always RR, it doesn't affect how `ServerGroup` selects server.
+The method of selecting serverGroup is always WRR, and it doesn't affect how `ServerGroup` selects server.

 #### TcpLB